hashicorp/consul/website/source/docs/agent/checks.html.md

 Checks may also contain a `token` field to provide an ACL token.
 This token is used for any interaction with the catalog for the check, including [anti-entropy syncs](/docs/internals/anti-entropy.html) and deregistration.
+For Alias checks, this token is used if a remote blocking query is necessary to watch the state of the aliased node or service.

 Script, TCP, HTTP, Docker, and gRPC checks must include an `interval` field.
 This field is parsed by Go's `time` package, and has the following